 But there’s a problem that has emerged over time—for all the times artists have flipped the script on what has proven to be a fairly rigid chart, and for all the changes Billboard itself has made to the chart to account for structural changes to the music industry in the past 60 years, it remains hopelessly imperfect.

-Part of the reason for that is that Billboard is very much a part of the industry it reports on, meaning that it can be swayed by things such as traditionalist views on the country charts, which very notably sparked the controversy around the current top-ranking song on the Hot 100, “Old Town Road” by Lil Nas X.
+Part of the reason for that is that Billboard is very much a part of the industry it reports on, meaning that it can be swayed by things such as traditionalist views on the country charts, which very notably came to the forefront during Lil Nas X’s long chart reign with “Old Town Road,” which excelled on the pop charts after the song was removed from the country charts—and caught Billboard flat-footed.